ngsxfem/ngsxfem/doc/paper.md

 ---

 # Summary
-`ngsxfem` is an Add-on library to [`Netgen/NGSolve`](www.ngsolve.org), a general purpose, high performance finite element library.
+`ngsxfem` is an add-on library to [`Netgen/NGSolve`](www.ngsolve.org), a general purpose, high performance finite element library.
 The add-on enables the use of geometrically unfitted finite element technologies known under different labels, e.g. *XFEM*, *CutFEM*, *TraceFEM*, *Finite Cell*, *fictitious domain method* or *Cut-Cell methods*, etc.. `ngsxfem` is an academic software.
 Its primary intention is to facilitate the development and validation of new numerical methods.

 # Statement of need
 Typically, in the finite element method for the discretization of PDEs, the geometry under consideration is parametrized by the computational mesh yielding *geometrically fitted* finite element methods.
 The generation and adaptation of geometrically fitted computational meshes can be a burden on simulation methods, e.g. if the geometries are complex or especially if they are evolving in time.
-To be more flexible w.r.t. the geometry *geometrically unfitted* finite element methods can be considered which break the direct link between the geometry parametrization and the computational mesh.
-Instead, a separate description of the geometry, e.g. through a *level set function* is used. `ngsxfem` aims at providing the necessary tools to robustly work in a *geometrically unfitted* setting where the geometry is described by one (or multiple) *level set functions*.
+To be more flexible w.r.t. the geometry, *geometrically unfitted* finite element methods can be considered which break the direct link between the geometry parametrization and the computational mesh.
+Instead, a separate description of the geometry, e.g. through a *level set function* is used. `ngsxfem` aims at providing the necessary tools to robustly work in a *geometrically unfitted* setting where the geometry is described by one (or multiple) *level set function(s)*.
 The essential tools extending standard finite element codes for the *geometrically unfitted* setting are:

 * formulation of geometrically unfitted geometry through level set function(s)
 * classification of elements in the computational mesh according to the unfitted geometry